 Apparently, in-person classes generally cost $26 apiece.
 CorePower Yoga On Demand will also post new classes online each week, including meditation sessions to clear your head.
 A great way to stay active and calm down at the same time.

 Not every home workout needs to be super long either.
 Just like a gym, you can stay active and get an effective session in just 15-20 minutes.
 These workouts allow you to get sweaty in only 20 minutes.
 These are Barry’s signature strengths and cardio classes on Instagram.

 The studio is posting three workouts a day, which will be announced the day before through Instagram Stories under the @barrys handle.
 You better save the next one in your diary.

-Who else also loves punching or kicking out their frustration at a super satisfying workout?
+Who else also loves punching or kicking off their frustration at a super-satisfying workout?
 We thought most of you would agree that there’s nothing better than boxing your way to fitness.

 If you are dreaming of a physique like Thor, then know you can get one with Chris’s new workout app.
 You won’t have to burn a hole in your pocket either.
 The ‘Avengers’ star is offering a free six-week trial on his new Centr fitness and meal plan app, as long as you sign up before March 31.
 You will be able to stay active just like Thor.

 After that, the subscription plan runs $10 a month or $120 for a full-year membership.
 Workouts cover high-intensity interval training (HIIT), boxing, yoga, strength training, MMA, and more.

 This is a family of yoga apps, including Down Dog, Yoga for Beginners, HIIT, Barre, and 7 Minute Workout.
 All of which will be free until April 1.
 If you’re a student, teacher, or healthcare professional fighting coronavirus and want to stay active, then you’ll have free access until July 1.

 Otherwise, memberships run $7.99 a month, or $49.99 a year.